-Pad See Ew is one of the most delicious Thai stir fry dishes!
+Authentic Pad See Ew noodles stir-fried with chicken is one of the most delicious Thai noodle dishes!
 It uses wide rice noodles, garlic, eggs, sauces, and Chinese broccoli.
-This popular street food has a silky and savory flavor from Thai sauces, making this Pad See Ew recipe delightfully memorable.
+This popular street food has a silky and savory flavor from Thai sauces, making this Pad See Ew recipe delightful.

 How do you pronounce Pad See Ew?